OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog
 <!-- copy from readme.txt to here -->
+### V.1.3
+* "Org ID" renamed to "Service ID" in various places to try to better reflect the guidance from NPR
+* Service IDs in `settings.php` can now be a comma-separated list, if all posts will be co-owned
+* Added `npr_cds_push_service_ids_filter` so ownership can be modified on an ad-hoc basis, if needed

 ### V.1.2.11
 * Setting the `npr_has_layout` flag for imported articles to help with backwards compatibility (h/t @tamw-wnet)
 * Fixed a potential fatal error in `NPR_CDS_WP` when passing promo card rels